Tony Roma’s FAQ

 What makes a good location?

 Tony Roma’s does well in locations with a large daytime population with above-average household income, preferably with lifestyle, business and entertainment activities in close proximity.
-Our upscale casual, full-service dining concept also has potential to thrive in areas with high traffic counts for both foot and vehicle traffic.
+Our upscale casual, full-service dining concept also has the potential to thrive in areas with high traffic counts for both foot and vehicle traffic.
 Good visibility and ample parking are a must.
 Tony Roma’s works well in locations where other polished casual dining locations work, such as large or secondary markets and malls and areas with at least 120,000 residents.

 What type of real estate do you need?